-Stephanie Abramson is a 1969 graduate of New York University School of Law, where she was an editor of the Law Review.
-She is currently the Director of Law and Business Experiential Courses at New York University School of Law.
-She has an extensive and varied background in corporate law and transactional representation, as both outside counsel and as general counsel to several global companies.
-Ms. Abramson practiced corporate law at Cleary, Gottlieb, Steen & Hamilton and Morgan, Lewis & Bockius.
+Stephanie Abramson is a Founder and Director of the clinic.
+She is a 1969 graduate of New York University School of Law, where she was an editor of the Law Review, and is a member of its Board of Trustees.
+She teaches the Business Law Transactions Clinic at the Law School and is the Director of Law and Business Experiential Courses and an Adjunct Professor at New York University School of Law.
+She has an extensive and varied background in financing transactions, corporate law and transactional representation, as both outside counsel and as general counsel to several global companies.
+Stephanie practiced corporate law at Cleary, Gottlieb, Steen & Hamilton and Morgan, Lewis & Bockius.
 She has been Executive Vice President, General Counsel and Secretary of Young & Rubicam Inc., Chief Legal Officer and Chief Corporate Development Officer of Heidrick & Struggles International, Inc. and most recently the Executive Vice President and General Counsel of DoubleClick, Inc. (acquired by Google Inc. in March 2008).

-Sean Delany is the Executive Director of Lawyers Alliance for New York, the leading provider of pro bono business and transactional legal services to non-profits and community development organizations in New York City.
-Before joining Lawyers Alliance, Mr. Delany was the Assistant Attorney General in Charge of the Charities Bureau in the office of the New York Attorney General.
-Mr. Delany is on the Board of Advisors of the ALI “Principles of the Law of Nonprofit Organizations,” and a member of the Government Relations Committee of the Nonprofit Coordinating Committee of New York.
+Sean Delany is a Founder and Director of the clinic.
+He is the Executive Director of Lawyers Alliance for New York, the leading provider of pro bono business and transactional legal services to non-profits and community development organizations in New York City.
+Before joining Lawyers Alliance, Sean was the Assistant Attorney General in Charge of the Charities Bureau in the office of the New York Attorney General.
+Sean is on the Board of Advisors of the ALI “Restatement of the Law of Charitable Nonprofit Organizations,” and the Board of Dircetors of the National Center on Philanthropy and the Law.
 In 2008, he lectured at law programs in Beijing and Shanghai, sponsored by the Yale Law School China Law Center.

 We want to do great work for our clients, focusing on providing practical and thoughtful support to non-profit and business leaders.
 As professors, we aim to give students opportunities to develop analytical, planning, editorial and counseling skills in the context of both live client projects and reality-grounded class work.
-It is important that we allow our students to see how business lawyers can serve the community through pro bono, board service, leadership and volunteer activities.
+It is important that we allow our students to see how business lawyers can serve the community by advising social enterprises and engaging in pro bono work, board service, leadership and volunteer activities.

 Requesting Legal Assistance

-If your organization seeks legal assistance with a business law matter, please complete this Request for Legal Assistance form and submit it along with the documents listed on the last page of the form.
-Please contact Stephanie Swanson (email@example.com) with any questions.
+If your organization is seeking legal assistance with a business law matter, please complete and submit this Request for Legal Assistance form along with the documents listed on the last page of the form.
+The clinic supervising attorneys are admitted to practice law in the State of New York and are competent to advise on matters governed by the General Corporation Law of the State of Delaware.
+Please contact Naveen Thomas (firstname.lastname@example.org) or Jillian Schroeder-Fenlon (email@example.com) with any questions.